RomanPlusPlus/mindfilesResources/README.md

 * Bruce Duncan (2013).
 [Re-creating Ourselves: Mindfiles and Androids (video)](https://www.youtube.com/watch?v=DZB-7-InneY)
 * Martine Rothblatt (2014).
 [What Are Mindfiles?](https://transhumanity.net/what-are-mindfiles/)
 * Robin Hanson (2016).
 [The Age of Em](https://en.wikipedia.org/wiki/The_Age_of_Em)
+* Alexei Turchin (2019).
+[Digital Immortality: How to gather information about yourself so that the future AI can bring you back to life](https://www.youtube.com/watch?v=NuOX4DmLUbg) (video, Russian)

 ## Theoretical foundations ##